 A great holiday favourite with our guests and an absolute must is Minsmere; you go to Dunwich where you can pick up the best Fish & Chips there right on the beach, maybe buy some fresh fish from the fishermen’s huts and then drive 10 minutes down the coast to Minsmere ‘Lookout point’ which is owned by the National Trust and has a Gastro cafe at the lookout tower – amazingly good value and great food which they cook all themselves.

-So… this is the lovely Minsmere, where you can see the most unusual bird in the sanctuary or just enjoy the wonderful walks where the heathland stretches down to the beach and back round the marshes through the woodland paths – even a great foodie pub on the way at Eastbridge – a day you will enjoy and remember forever.
+So… this is the lovely Minsmere, where you can see the most unusual bird in the sanctuary or just enjoy the wonderful walks where the heathland stretches down to the beach and back around the marshes through the woodland paths – even a great foodie pub on the way at Eastbridge – a day you will enjoy and remember forever.

 Dunwich is just to the North about 5 miles, this beach runs for about 20 miles and lots of it has heath-land running straight down onto it.
-Minsmere ‘Look out point’ is on this headland, there’s a lovely cafe and a NT car park.
+Minsmere ‘Lookout point’ is on this headland, there’s a lovely cafe and a National Trust car park.

 Minsmere is a lovely day out, bags of fresh air, a romantic wildness, nature all around you and treasures at your feet.